Timeshare Exit Options

 Resort pool

-Your first contact should be to your timeshare resort company for the safest, easiest, and often most cost-effective solution to fit your particular situation.
-If you’ve contacted them once, then try again before moving on to other options to make sure you received the most up to date information.
+Your first contact should be to your timeshare resort company for the safest, easiest, and often most cost-effective timeshare exit solutions to fit your particular situation.
+If you’ve contacted them once, then try again before moving on to other timeshare exit options to make sure you received the most up to date information.
 If you choose to work with a third party, we encourage you to use one of those in our Resale Provider Directory.

 If you don’t know who operates your timeshare resort, your exchange company may be able to help you or you can contact us for assistance at (855) 939-1515 and [email protected].